Truc4p/final-year-project/report/PROJECT_REPORT.md

 ### 1.1 General Overview

 The global beauty and personal care e-commerce market has experienced unprecedented growth, reaching USD 120 billion in 2024 with a projected value exceeding USD 200 billion by 2027, driven by digital-native consumers demanding personalized and immersive shopping experiences (Statista, 2024).
-However, contemporary e-commerce platforms fail to adequately address the specific requirements of beauty retail, where product evaluation barriers and sensory deficits fundamentally hinder consumer confidence.
-This project presents Wrencos, an integrated full-stack e-commerce platform specifically engineered for small to medium-sized beauty businesses, combining e-commerce functionality with real-time live streaming commerce, AI-powered product recommendations, comprehensive business management tools and AI-powered dermatology consultation with text and voice chat and skin image analysis to reduce uncertainty and improve guidance into a unified ecosystem (Esteva et al., 2017; Liu et al., 2020; Daneshjou et al., 2022).
+However, contemporary e-commerce platforms fail to adequately address the specific requirements of beauty retail, where product evaluation barriers and sensory deficits fundamentally hinder consumer confidence (Nilashi et al., 2019).
+This project presents Wrencos, an integrated full-stack e-commerce platform specifically engineered for small to medium-sized beauty businesses, combining e-commerce functionality with real-time live streaming commerce, AI-powered product recommendations, comprehensive business management tools and AI-powered dermatology consultation with text and voice chat and skin image analysis to reduce uncertainty and improve guidance into a unified ecosystem.

 ### 1.2 Problem Statement